misfir3/misfir3-org/site/content/post/stembag-translated.md

 ![Interior and Exterior](/images/interior-ad-exterior.jpg)

 - If you haven't already, turn your exterior piece right side out, and stick your interior piece in so the "nice" exterior-facing pieces are showing where they should.
-I mean, I totally didn't sew one of my with the internal piece turned "right-side-out" and nearly just leave it like that cuz I was tired.
+I mean, I totally didn't sew my first or second one of these with the internal piece turned "right-side-out" and nearly just leave it like that cuz I was tired.

 - Eyeball it, pull it taut and see if they match up pretty well.
 Assuming so, continue on to next step, but let me show you this first.